CollectionBuilder/collectionbuilder-contentdm/README-demo-site.md

 I added noindex to the item pages and browse, so it doesn't get indexed competing against the real collection.

-If you want to make changes to the demo site, make them in `demo-site` branch (not master).
+If you want to make changes to the demo site, make them in `demo-site` branch (not main).

-To update demo-site from master:
+To update demo-site from main:

 - checkout the branch: `git checkout demo-site`
 - make sure it is up-to-date: `git pull`
-- bring in master: `git merge master`
+- bring in main: `git merge main`